paperlesspaper/paperlesspaper-hardware/README.md

 ### Hardware

-Here you will find the source files of our PCB design and hardware CAD files used for the [paperlesspaper](https://paperlesspaper.de/en) ePaper photo frame.
+Here you will find all source files of our PCB design and hardware CAD files used for the [paperlesspaper](https://paperlesspaper.de/en) ePaper photo frame.

+You need Fusion 360 to open and edit these files.

 ![detail image of the pcb](images/pcb-detail.png)